lockieluke/cider-swiftui/README.md

 This is not production-ready, only for internal use.

-**This project is not sponsored/approved/affirmed/accepted/allocated by the Rust Foundation**

 ## Get the code

 Clone Cider for macOS into `Cider-macOS` to avoid duplicate folder names